Previous chapter | Index | Next chapter

 Damn Mo Xuanyu, he thought with little heat and too much sympathy.
 Couldn’t you summon an actual resentful spirit to do your bidding?

 The small wooden house with its broken furniture showed itself to him again, as well as the faint trace of despair that Mo Xuanyu’s soul had left in the afterimage of itself.
-Wei Wuxian had all but smelled the pain that the young man had lived in and which had pushed him to such lengths for vengeance.
+Wei Wuxian had all but tasted the pain that the young man had lived in, and which had pushed him to such lengths for vengeance.

 There once was a time when Wei Wuxian may have summoned a Yiling Patriarch for himself, if he could.